-Convection occurs when air touching the radiator moves upwards (because its density is lower, molecules further apart) taking the heat away, and this motion thus basically cools the radiator.
+Convection occurs when air touching the radiator moves upwards (because the density of warm air is lower, molecules further apart) taking the heat away, and this motion thus basically tries to cools the radiator.

-Both are a result of the movement of air after it has warmed up by conduction and moving upwards by convection, resulting in the development of a lower pressure area (thermal low).
-Air is then moving in from nearby higher pressure areas and turbulence occurs when this moving air (known as wind) collides with objects on the surface or other air masses.
+Both are a result of the movement of air after it has warmed up by conduction and moving upwards by convection, resulting in the development of a lower pressure area (known as a thermal low).
+Air is then moving in from nearby higher pressure areas and turbulence develops when this moving air (known as wind) collides with objects on the surface or other air masses.

-As such, we can see that the mantra of Hans Schreuder "Sun heats Earth and Earth heats Atmosphere" is correct, see the next link on greenhouse effect?.
+As such, we can see that the mantra of Hans Schreuder "Sun heats Earth and Earth heats Atmosphere" is correct, see the next link on the greenhouse effect.
 The atmosphere does not heat the Earth (thermodynamically impossible due to difference in mass and temperature); on the contrary we can see the atmosphere as a giant cooling system.
-It only slows the outgoing infrared radiation a little.
+It only slows the outgoing infrared radiation a little bit.

 The radiation from the Sun passes through the atmosphere and collides with the mass of the Earth, be it rocks, sands, prairies, forests, lakes, rivers and oceans.
-Conduction and convection then and only then warms the atmosphere, moving the warmth away from the planet into space (around 0 K).
+Conduction and convection then and only then warms the atmosphere, moving the warmth away from the planet into space (which is around 0 K).